Wisbech: Other media

 Charles Kingsley's 1850 novel Alton Locke has a character Bob Porter referring to the gibbeting of two Irish reapers at Wisbech River after trial for murder.
 Wisbech and Fenland Museum has a headpiece that was used with the gibbet in a similar case in the 18th century.

 Wisbeach and its river Nene (or Nen), wooden piling and riverport, two stations are mentioned by Hilaire Belloc (1870–1953) who dined at the Whyte Harte hotel, North Brink.

 Wisbech was one of eight towns featured in Old Towns Revisited published by Country Life Ltd in 1952.

 Brian Vesey-Fitzgerald describes his experience of visiting Wisbech in May 1964.

 Travel writer Nicholas Wollaston's (1927–2007) visit to the town produced a chapter in his 1965 book.

 Wisbech features in John Gordon's 1992 autobiography.

-There are two free newspapers distributed within the town and online, the Wisbech Standard (owned by Archant) and the' Fenland Citizen (owned by Iliffe Media).
+Local newspaper, the Wisbech Standard (owned by Archant), is now online only.
+The Fenland Citizen (owned by Iliffe Media). is sold in shops and available online.

-Several free local magazines are published online and distributed: The fens (monthly), Discovering Wisbech (monthly), The Wisbech Post (quarterly), and the Fenland Resident (quarterly).
+Several free local magazines are published online and/or distributed: The fens (monthly), Discovering Wisbech (monthly), The Wisbech Post (quarterly), and the Fenland Resident (quarterly).

 According to a study looking into immigration patterns, Wisbech was once identified as the seventh "most English" town in Britain by Sky News.
 However, on 16 February 2008 a report in the Daily Express titled "Death of a Country Idyll" wrote about how the influx of Eastern European immigrants may have caused an increase in crime.
 Then on 20 February 2008 The Fenland Citizen contained an article opposing the Daily Express article.

-On 14 May 2011 Wisbech featured in The Guardian "Let's Move to..." column: Tom Dyckhoff highlighted the Georgian streets, cinemas, local community groups and poor rail links.

-In June 2018 Country Life magazine ran a feature on Wisbech.
+In June 2018, Country Life magazine ran a feature on Wisbech.

-In November 2018 Wisbech featured in an article in the Daily Telegraph by Jack Rear entitled "The spirited English town with some of Britain's best forgotten history".Wisbech Merchants' Trail was updated and released as a map and booklet and as a free mobile app in August 2019.
+In November 2018 Wisbech featured in an article in the Daily Telegraph by Jack Rear entitled "The spirited English town with some of Britain's best forgotten history".

+Wisbech Merchants' Trail was updated and released as a map and booklet and as a free mobile app in August 2019.
 There are 17 brass plaques at historical sites around the town.

-The town council produces an annual Official Town Guide and Map published by Local Authority Publishing Co Ltd. There is also an online version.